 - Kosher salt and fresh cracked pepper to taste

-- Coat the chicken in 1 tablespoons of olive oil and season with salt and pepper and grilled on a hot grill until cooked through.
+- Coat the chicken in 1 tablespoon of olive oil and season with salt and pepper and grilled on a hot grill until cooked through.
 Once cooked remove from the grill and let rest.

 - Next, coat the cubed French bread with 3 tablespoons of olive oil, salt and pepper and place on a hot grill or in the oven on 400° to quickly toast the outside of the bread.
 Note: you are not making croutons, just toasting the outside.

-- In a food processor or Vitamix, add in the basil leaves, lemon juice, pine nuts and Parmesan cheese and quickly pulse for 5 seconds.
-Next slowly drizzle in the olive oil until the dressing becomes emulsified.
-Finish with water, salt and pepper to make a pesto vinaigrette.
+- In a food processor or Vitamix, add in the basil leaves, lemon juice, pine nuts, and Parmesan cheese and quickly pulse for 5 seconds.
+Next, slowly drizzle in the olive oil until the dressing becomes emulsified.
+Finish with water, salt, and pepper to make a pesto vinaigrette.